Azkellas/cgenhancer/README.md

 #### Agent panel
 * Swap button like CG spunk
 * Button for fast selection (IDE / Arena / Boss agents)
 * Input for fast player selection ('Magus', 'Azkellas').
 You can only access bots from your league and below.
-To access bots from upper leagues, set `forceExternRequest` to `true` in the source code.
-Note that this might disrupt other features if you are not in the top1000.

 ![AgentExample](https://i.imgur.com/6lgwYNS.gif)